 At 11 years of age, pupils transfer to Ysgol Glan-y-môr.
 Strong links have been forged with the secondary school and through bridging arrangements, pupils receive opportunities to visit the school on numerous occasions before transferring in order to get to know the teaching staff and building.
-The Head of Year 7 as well as language teachers visit Year 6 at Ysgol Bro Plenydd during the term before transferral.
+Teachers from the secondary school will visit Year 6 at Ysgol Bro Plenydd during the term before transition.